-Rosemary advises on a wide range of clients on all aspects of private family law.
-Her work predominantly focuses on divorce, financial claims arising on divorce, businesses and complex income arrangements, farming assets, armed forces personnel, landed estates and trusts.
+Rosemary is a partner at Lester Aldridge, who heads up the firm’s Family team.
+She advises a wide range of clients on all aspects of private family law.
+Her work predominantly focuses on divorce and financial claims arising on divorce.
+Many of her cases involve businesses and complex income arrangements, complex pensions, farming assets, landed estates and trusts.

 Recent examples of work or case studies: